 What Ingredients You Need

-You can find all these ingredients at your local store, yet the most essential component is your flour.
+You can find all these ingredients at your local store, yet flour is the most essential component.

 The reason for this is straightforward, as you’ll find out.
 Not every store may offer the flour you need, so it’s essential to find the right brand with the highest protein content.